Peterfrontenddev1/JavaScript-basics/README.md

 myHeading.textContent = 'Hello world!';

 Make sure the HTML and JavaScript files are saved.
 Then load index.html in your browser.
 You should see something like this:
+What happened?
+The heading text changed to Hello world! using JavaScript.
+You did this by using a function called querySelector() to grab a reference to your heading, and then store it in a variable called myHeading.
+This is similar to what we did using CSS selectors.
+When you want to do something to an element, you need to select it first.

+Following that, the code set the value of the myHeading variable's textContent property (which represents the content of the heading) to Hello world!.

+Note: Both of the features you used in this exercise ar